ryanq47/WhisperNet/Documentation/ObsidianDocs/1. Task Tracker/Tasks/Schema (Yaml).md

 ## Quick Description
-Impleementing YAML schema for the endpoints in the server.
+Implementing YAML schema for the endpoints in the server.

 ## Possible Solutions/Plan